Jim Rachor, Carolina Capital Management Fund Investor #32

 And you know, Ray Dalios metrics on how to pick stocks.
 I don’t feel like that’s a place we should have our money right now.
 And so that’s kinda where I, I met with you guys and I, I’m in your phone. love the fund.
 I would say I actually like it was back in the day in the stock market, you could talk to people and like, I can talk to you guys.
 And the good and the bad, it feels like even things that were a little bit tricky and in years past we could count on you to, to have our back.
 And you don’t really find that anywhere really awesome.
 Especially on Washington kind of words.
 We appreciate that.
 I really appreciate that.
 Yeah.
 So I’ll be a lifetimer because when I saw what you would do for your investors, nobody else would really do that.

 Wendy Sweet (09:03):

 Awesome.
 Thank you.
-Wow!
-That is so nice and that was completely, we did not ask for that.
-And we are not paying them to say these things, right?
-Although we are paying him, but it is coming from the fund.
+Wow, that’s so nice.
+And that was completely, we didn’t ask for that.
+And we’re not paying them to say these things.
+Right.
+Although we are paying him, but it’s coming from the fund.

 Jim Rachor (09:16):